adrienmaloba/www.diagrams.net-source/_posts/2020-01-14-move-diagrams-net.md

 ## draw.io in Atlassian

 draw.io will remain as-is within Atlassian.
-Our partnership in that ecosystem with [//SEIBERT/MEDIA](https://seibert-media.com) will continue in the same way for a long time to come.
+Our partnership in that ecosystem with [Seibert Group GmbH](https://seibert.group/en/) will continue in the same way for a long time to come.

 Our draw.io documentation and official blog will move away from the .io domain to [drawio.com](https://drawio.com).